 The pre-employment drug test is usually mandatory when applying for jobs and it’s a procedure done after the interview process.
 The pre-employment drug test is one option among three main drug tests:

-- Pre-Employment Drug Test: The most basic drug test done by employers prior to hiring the applicant, and one where the positive result, meaning that drugs were found, usually leads to the rejection of the applicant for the position.
+- Pre-Employment Drug Test: The most basic drug test done by employers prior to hiring the applicant, and one where a positive result, meaning that drugs were found, usually leads to the rejection of the applicant for the position.

 - Workplace Accident Drug Test: This one speaks for itself, if some sort of workplace accident occurs, you can expect to be drug tested to make sure that the accident was not drug-related.
 Failing a workplace drug test usually leads to firing.